BriantOliveira/Personal-Notebook/data-science-statistics.md

 **Reinforcement Learning - **

 The goal of reinforcement learning is to maximize a cumulative reward function -- or equivalently , minimize a cost function--given a set of actions and results.

 Reinforcement learning is a bit different from regular supervised and unsupervised learning.
 With unsupervised learning, none of your data has a label.

+#### Central Limit Theorem

+You can start with any distribution that contain a well defined mean and variance.
+The central limit theorem states that given a distribution of the mean \(μ\) approaches a normal distribution with a mean and a variance σ²/N as N, the sample size, increases.